Shortbread is a type of crumbly, a little thick sweet buttery cookie which is commonly produced in Scotland and it’s extra-good, that’s a thing.

 Spread the melted chocolate on one heart and then cover it with the other half, proceed in this way for all the other place onto a baking tray.

-Bake in the oven to 180 C for 15-20 minutes or at least until golden brown.
+Bake for 15 to 20 minutes or until golden brown.